NCommander/dnscatcher/docs/technical_overview.md

 WebPKI is an extremely complicated best, but I will try to simplify it as best as possible.
 In WebPKI, both web browsers, and operating systems provide a set of "known good" CA root certificates.
 Google, Mozilla, Microsoft, and Apple all operate trust stores that contain the set of certificates they trust.
 Many open source projects as well as Linux distributions such as Debian and Ubuntu use the Mozilla certificate store as it is free and open source.
 As of writing, there are 154 root certificates in this store (https://ccadb-public.secure.force.com/mozilla/IncludedCACertificateReport).

-Like the KSK, CA root certificates are essentially hardcoded into operating system and TLS libraries.
+Like the KSK, CA root certificates are essentially hard-coded into operating system and TLS libraries.
 While it is almost always possible for an end user to add or remove roots, generally deployment or removal of a root certificate can take upwards of several years to deploy as the root store must first be updated and then trickle down via various methods to end users.

 CA rules and regulations are managed by the Certificate Authority/Browser (CA/B) Forum which publishes the Baseline Requirements (BR) on how certificates may be issued, auditing requirements, and similar rules and regulation.
 As of writing, the current version of the Baseline Requirements is 1.6.5 (https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.6.5.pdf), and will be referenced from this point forward.